adolphlwq/linkerProcessorSample/DEPLOY.md

   ]
 }
 ```
-You should change the cpus and memory but **should provide at least 2G memory for spark driver**.Otherwise the driver will shutdown because lacking memory.
+You should change the cpus and memory but **must provide at least 2G memory for spark driver**.Otherwise the driver will shutdown because lacking memory.
 2. submit code
 submit script is :
 ```language